-In June 1917, when he was required to register for the military draft during World War I, Jay stated that he was married with two children, and at the time was a coal mine at the Jimtown Mines of the Jimtown Coal Company.
+In June 1917, when he was required to register for the military draft during World War I, Jay stated that he was married with two children, and at the time was a coal miner at the Jimtown Mine of the Jimtown Coal Company.

 When the federal census was enumerated in 1920, the McKnights lived in Dawson.
 The census record shows Jay employed as a machinist in a local coal mine.
 He also earned a living as a farmer over the Depression years when the mines closed due to the poor economy.

 In the four generations photo seen here, Jay stands in the doorway at left, with his father Charles (left) and grandfather Henry McKnight seated, and one of Jay's sons standing at right.

 They were members of the Bryan Methodist Church in Dawson and of the Dawson Grange.

 During World War II, at least three of the McKnights' sons served in the United States military -- Charles, Jesse and Thomas.
 Charles and Jesse were pictured together in a local newspaper article, along with their cousins Oliver and Glenn McKnight, sons of William Stewart and Mary Frances McKnight.